cmm/soapbox/the-year-of-linux-on-the-desktop.md

 (Linux desktop is perfectly fine out of the box these days, with one small caveat: until you seriously load it)
 ### Stability
-Desktop must survive a serious bout of load without losing your session or buggering it up so much that you have to reboot.
+Desktop must survive an episode of high CPU and/or RAM load without losing your session or buggering it up so much that you have to reboot.
 ### Responsiveness
 Desktop must stay at least minimally alive-feeling under load.
 ### Playing media without skipping